 As most of your connections won’t be your ideal prospect, it is important to also write your summary so people who aren’t in your industry can also understand what you do.

-If they understand the problem you solve there is a much higher chance they will spot people within their own network who need your solution, and thus bring you in the conversation or introduce you.
+If they understand the problem you solve there is a much higher chance they will spot people within their own network who need your solution, and thus mention your name as a possible solution and go on to introduce you.